Success Stories

 She has been unable to consistently answer questions or interact with family or peers.
 We continued to feel that there was some type of awareness but could not find a way for her to consistently demonstrate that she did have an increased level of consciousness.

-She worked a half hour five days a week on the Cyberlink system as a part of her school program.
+She worked a half hour five days a week on Brainfingers as a part of her school program.
 She played slow ball, pong and grow.
-By December we were seeing sporadic movement in the beta wave graph when she used the Cyberlink.
+By December we were seeing sporadic movement in the beta wave graph when she used Brainfingers.
 During the slow ball game she was able to connect with the white ball occasionally at the beta wave level.
 While observing her in April it became apparent that the activity at the beta level has now surpassed the alpha level.
 She is now using brainfinger F9 to control the mouse click and the paddle in pong.
 The speed of the ball was reduced and she is now able to beat the computer at pong.

 Deb Parker PTA